Daniel Szelągowski: Loan to Warta

 On 11 January 2022, as part of the deal that saw Szymon Czyż join Raków from Warta Poznań on a permanent basis, Szelągowski was loaned the opposite way until the end of the 2021–22 season.

 Loan to Chojniczanka

 On 3 January 2022, he was sent on loan to I liga club Chojniczanka Chojnice until the end of the season.
 On 16 March 2023, it was announced he had suffered a anterior cruciate ligament injury and would be sidelined for over a year, thus ending his season prematurely.

 After missing the entirety of the 2023–24 campaign, he terminated his contract with Raków by mutual consent on 8 June 2024.

-Unia Swarzędz
+Lower divisions

 On 3 January 2025, Szelągowski moved to III liga club Unia Swarzędz.

-Sparta Kazimierza Wielka

 On 1 July 2025, Szelągowski signed with III liga newcomers Sparta Kazimierza Wielka.
+Due to Sparta's financial issues, most of the roster left the club in October.
+After being linked with a return to Korona Kielce II, on 7 March 2026 Szelągowski was announced as the new signing of IV liga Świętokrzyskie side Moravia Morawica.
+On 28 August 2026, he moved to recently promoted III liga club AKS 1947 Busko-Zdrój.

 International career

 Already capped with all Polish youth teams, Szelągowski made his debut for the under-21 team on the 26 March 2021 in a friendly game against Saudi Arabia, where he provided four assists in a 7–0 win.